Welta’sualule’k

 Information about Kiknu

-Kiknu is a licensed long term care home that will have 48 private suites.
-This means, residents who live at Kiknu will have needs that require 24-hour care supporting all activities of daily living, including nursing services, medication management and personal care.
+Kiknu is a licensed long term care home with 48 private suites.
+This means, elders and residents who live at Kiknu will have needs that require 24-hour care supporting all activities of daily living, including nursing services, medication management and personal care.

-Because Kiknu is licensed by the Department of Seniors and Long Term Care, there will be an application process before someone moves into the home.
+Kiknu is licensed by the Department of Seniors and Long Term Care.
+This means every resident must follow an application process before moving into the home.
 This can be coordinated through Continuing Care.

 • Asking questions to learn about physical and clinical needs, likes, dislikes and wishes.

-• Help with furniture, clothing, personal items, etc., you need to bring when you move in.
+• Helping with furniture, clothing, personal items, etc., you need to bring when you move in.

 • Ensuring your room has the right equipment like a hospital bed, access to a nurse call system, accessible washroom, etc.